-- 4.2.1 Determine the number of samples to be amplified and label microAmp tubes ( $200\mu\ell$ ) for identification. - 4.2.2 Thaw the PowerPlex Fusion 5X Master Mix, PowerPlex Fusion 5X Primer Pair Mix, and Amplification Grade Water (optional). - 4.2.3 Calculate the volume of reaction components needed based upon the number of samples (including extraction and amplification controls) to be amplified and adding 1 or 2 reactions to compensate for loss and variability due to pipetting.
-Use 'Amp Worksheet' tab of the Casework Worksheets (Form 206-BI) to record thermal cycler positions and to automatically calculate necessary volumes.
+- 4.2.1 Determine the number of samples to be amplified. - 4.2.2 Thaw the PowerPlex Fusion 5X Master Mix, PowerPlex Fusion 5X Primer Pair Mix, and Amplification Grade Water (optional). - 4.2.3 Calculate the volume of reaction components needed based upon the number of samples (including extraction and amplification controls) to be amplified and adding additional reactions to compensate for loss and variability due to pipetting.
+Use 'Amp Worksheet' tab of the Casework Worksheets (Form 206-BI) or electronic equivalent in ILIMS to record thermal cycler positions and to automatically calculate necessary volumes.
 The following is a list of the 'fixed' amounts to be added for a $25\mu\ell$ reaction.